 - Get it designed by a professional.

 You can never go wrong hiring one.
 Professionals are equipped with knowledge on how to design roofs the proper way.
 Instead of hiring “knowledgeable” labor to just decide things based on his “experiences”.
-Professional Engineers and Architects can do it best and is backed up with calculations to justify their designs.
+Professional Architects and Engineers can do it best and is backed up with calculations to justify their designs.

 - Get it constructed by a legit contractor.